 - Stir in spinach.
 It will seem like a lot but it wilts and reduces as it cooks.
 Cover and simmer for 5 more minutes.

 - Remove from heat and add lemon juice and cilantro or parsley.
-Taste and adjust seasonings.
+Add salt and pepper to taste.
 You can also add a bit more stock or water if it's too thick for your liking.